 Despite our pasture-based grass fed livestock system, Ireland still faces a problem feeding its farmed animals.
 Millions of tonnes of feed is imported every year for cattle, while the demand from poultry and pig farms - with large indoor shed units - is on the rise.

 The importation of animal feed came to prominence during the Ukraine war as grain was blocked from leaving Europe’s breadbasket, leading the State to support farmers to grow extra tillage crops to try and make up some of the shortfall.

-While 75% of crops grown in Ireland are now used as animal feed, this only meets 35% of our national need.
-We are still heavily reliant on imported feed for protein from soya and maize, much of which comes from South America where production has been criticised for its climate and environmental impact.
+Arable crops grown in Ireland only meet 35% of our national need.
+We are still heavily reliant on imported feed for protein from soya and maize grains, much of which comes from South America where production has been criticised for its climate and environmental impact.

 HELP US INVESTIGATE

 Through this data-driven project, we want to quantify how much animal feed we are importing, where it is coming from and which livestock sectors are taking in the most feed.